 The hovercard doesn’t sort by address anymore?
 Why?
 That function is perhaps the single, most used function in Gmail.
 Thousands of people are now screaming at their laptops in frustration.
 All of those thousands of put-off tasks now immediately requiring attention because you can’t find a fucking thing in your inbox easily anymore because you can’t isolate the one section of messages you are interested in seeing.
 Now that mess that you’ve put off cleaning up for months has to be dealt with, and the raging emergency that sent you in search of that one email that you can’t find now because Google changed the interface in Gmail, again, this time for good, and the new interface won’t let you isolate the newest, most important messages from that one address without having to manually type it out.

 Do you think you will make me empty my inbox by making it harder to find stuff in it?
 Is that what you are thinking Google?
-People are not using email anymore because it’s such a frustrating mess of things that they just don’t want to look at?
-You think you’re going to make me clean my room now, do you Mom?
+People are not using email anymore because it’s such a frustrating mess of things that they just don’t want to look at it?
+You think you’re going to make me clean my room now, do you, Mom?
 I really don’t think you want to get in that fight with me.
 I’ve been known to throw out important things, like my favorite software providers, when pressed to do things I don’t want to do.
 I’m going to go play video games now, Google.
 Let’s hope one of us feels like making up when we see each other again.

 I whacked Windows 7 on The Son’s old laptop (circa 2012ish) The Dell laptop gifted to me by Eric finally died a tired, old death last year and I’ve been rummaging around the house for another functional portable now that mom is in the hospital.
 I stumbled across this one in a bag in The Son’s room (also in the bag?
 The Mac Mini we’d been planning to give to mom.
 The Wife was ecstatic) but it’s drives were full and it was running a dead old version of Windows that I wouldn’t trust to run reliably or securely away from home.